 Software is amortised on a straight-line basis over its anticipated useful life.
-The useful lives of the entity's software are 5 to 10 years (2016: 5 to 10 years).
+The useful life of DFAT's software is 5 to 10 years (2018: 5 to 10 years).

-All software assets were assessed for indications of impairment as at 30 June 2017.
+All software assets were assessed for indications of impairment as at 30 June 2019.